mdelete/node-tesseract-native/README.md

 The OCR function also accepts a config object as second and the callback as third parameter like this:

-    myOcr.ocr(buffer, { lang: deu, timeout:300 }, function(result) {
+    myOcr.ocr(buffer, { lang:"deu", timeout:300 }, function(result) {
         // do something
     });

-The supported parameters for now are **timeout**, which is the limit in milliseconds tesseract should try to detect text in the picture and **lang** can be any three-character code for a language you have **.traindata** installed in tesseract. **Warning: tesseract will segfault if you do not have the appropriate **.traineddata** installed!
+The first supported parameter is *timeout*, which is the limit in milliseconds tesseract should try to detect text in the picture
+The second is **lang** which can be any three-character code for a language you have installed in tesseract.
+**Warning: tesseract will segfault if you do not have the appropriate .traineddata installed!**